IAmNo1Special/textflowthon/README.md

 ## Project Structure

-TextFlow is fully modular.
-All animation effects are implemented as separate modules in the `textflow/effects/` directory:
+TextFlowthon is fully modular.
+All animation effects are implemented as separate modules in the `textflowthon/effects/` directory:

 ```
-textflow/
+textflowthon/
 ├── __init__.py
 ├── core.py
 ├── fonts.py